 Planning for a move can be a daunting task.
-We share some tips on how to plan for your move in an organized and efficient way.
+There are many variables to consider.
+We share some easy tips on how to plan for your move in an organized and efficient way.

 1. Make an inventory of your things

 Many people only do a cursory inspection of their items prior to booking their moving arrangements.
 Once the packing phase begins, they discover they have a lot more than they originally thought.
 Taking a realistic inventory of your belongings early in the moving process accomplishes the following:

 - It will make your arrangements with your moving company easier and more accurate, resulting in a smoother move and less chance of miscommunication during and after the move.